FAQ

 Example

-In the following screen capture, the search event count is two, but the sum of the search event count in the table is three.
+In the following screen capture, the search event count in the Metric Time Series card is three, but the sum of the search event count in the Table card is five.

 Admin-UAFAQ3